jotnguyen/Lafferty.co-v2/content/blog/One month after quitting video games.md

 +++

 Last month I decided to quit video games for a year.
-I wrote more about why I made (this decision here)[https://nicklafferty.com/blog/why-im-quitting-video-games-for-an-entire-year/].
+I wrote more about why I made [this decision here](https://nicklafferty.com/blog/why-im-quitting-video-games-for-an-entire-year/).
 This post is about what I got up to during my first month, and what I want to do more of next month.

 ### I Started Running